ministryofjustice/moj-frontend/docs/components/interruption-card.md

 ### Height and width

-The IC has no minimum or maximum height - it resizes to its contents.
+The interruption card has no minimum or maximum height - it resizes to its contents.

 Adding a lot of content will detract from the impact of the component.